 In addition, students must meet the following requirements after the first year:

 - Professional Responsibility Requirement: Students can satisfy this requirement by taking a 3-credit course in Professional Responsibility; a qualifying seminar; or a specified clinical or externship program.
-For 2014/2015, the qualifying seminars are Effective & Ethical Depositions, Lawyering in the 21st Century, and Prosecutorial Ethics.

 - Upper-Class Writing Requirement: During the second or third year, students must complete an intensive research & writing project under faculty supervision.